tansaku/webserver_log_parser/README.md

 This Webserver Log Parser uses a `WebPageVisits` class to represent the collection of visits to a particular page.
 The WebPageVisits class stores the number of visits and unique visits (calculating unique visits by taking the length of a Set version of the array of ips).
 By default it sorts on overall number of visits, and provides a parameterized `to_s` method to allow a pretty print output of either the total or unique number of visits to a given page.
 This relies on a `Pluralize` class to correctly format "visit" vs "visits" although the `to_s` method is no longer used with the table formatted output.

 The main class is `WebserverLogParser` which by default will parse a file called `webserver.log` that is assumed to be on the root of the project, although the file parsed can be adjusted by specificing the filename argument to the `parse` class method.
 The file is broken up using `readlines` and an index formed using a hash to store  `WebPageVisits` objects that contain the ip visits for each page, keyed against the page name.
+A `LineParser` class is used to manage the process of splitting the individual lines and creating or updating the `WebPageVisits` objects.
 The index values are then converted to an array of `WebPageVisits` objects, which can then be sorted by total number or unique number of visits, and reversed to ensure the most visited comes first in the array.

 A `parser.rb` file can be run from the command line and uses [Commander](https://github.com/commander-rb/commander) for command line processing and management and [Terminal Table](https://github.com/tj/terminal-table) to format the results nicely on the terminal.